Simpulse-Solutions/Simetric/docs/interface.md

 # Interface

-   To make the most of the <fs>[SIMETRIC]<fs> Software, we need to begin by familiarizing ourselves with the software interface and, by understanding each of its tools.
+   To make the most of the <fs>[SIMETRIC]</fs> Software, we need to begin by familiarizing ourselves with the software interface and, by understanding each of its tools.

    ![Bars](Images/Bars.png ':size=800')